Share via

 Create search query

-The Create search query action lets makers capture a rewritten version of a user's input—often enriched with conversation history—before using it in downstream tasks, such as search or summarization.
-This rewritten string gives makers a structured and clarified version of the original query, which they can repurpose to fit their custom logic.
+Create search query is a topic-level tool that your agent can use to capture a rewritten version of a user's input, enriched with conversation history.
+You can use the rewritten query in downstream tasks, such as search or summarization.
+This rewritten string gives makers a structured and clarified version of the original query, which you can repurpose to fit your agent's purposes.

 This functionality is especially powerful for custom search scenarios.
-The maker can take full control over how queries are matched to indexed content, passed to external systems, or logged for analytics.
+Your agent can take full control over how queries are matched to indexed content, passed to external systems, or logged for analytics.

-As copilots evolve from simple Q&A bots to tailored business agents, reshaping user queries becomes essential.
-Query rewriting bridges the gap between user intent and domain-specific language to enable more relevant and accurate results.
+As agents evolve from simple question and answer bots to tailored business agents, reshaping user queries becomes essential.
+Query rewriting bridges the gap between user intent and domain-specific language to generate more relevant and accurate results.

 When to use Create search query